-Daily success isn't a volume game.
-You won’t necessarily feel more productive or satisfied by doing more work.
+Daily success isn’t a volume game — you won’t necessarily feel more productive or satisfied by doing more work.
 Winning the day means having a plan for what needs to be accomplished, then actually doing it.
-But it's more than just checking things off a list—it's about integrity and quality.
-Lowering the bar and producing low-quality work won't make you feel accomplished.
+And it’s more than just checking things off a list — it’s about integrity and quality.

 The key is to set expectations that reflect the time and effort you're willing to put in, while also considering your current capabilities.

-There are a few shifts needed to better manage your own expectations.
+There are a few inner shifts needed to better manage your own expectations.